+There are incredible benefits of a home warranty.
 When you are in the process of buying a home, a very important factor in the home buying process is to consider the home warranty.
 Your Realtor® can explain this to you.
-There are certain options that can be requested to have an upgraded home warranty which will generally cover more.
+Certain options can be requested to have an upgraded home warranty which will generally cover more.

 If you are purchasing new construction, the builder may offer a home warranty.
 It is still recommended to ask for the coverage of a home warranty.